 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.Rumor Has It by Jill Shalvis

 This contemporary romance was published by Berkley on November 5, 2013 and has 281 pages.

-Other books by this author that I've reviewed include Instant Attraction, Instant Gratification, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue.
+Other books by this author include Instant Attraction, Instant Gratification, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue, The Trouble with Mistletoe

 Fourth in the Animal Magnetism romance series based in Sunshine, Idaho, and revolving around the doctors at Belle Haven, a local animal center, their families, and friends.
 The couple focus is on Kate Evans and Grif Reid.

 In 2013, Rumor Has It was nominated for the Romantic Times Reviewers’ Choice Award for Contemporary Love & Laughter.

 It’s definitely a Jill Shalvis — sweet and cozy with a nice twist with the nerdy, fact-spouting science teacher, lol.
 I did love Kate.
 She sounds like a fabulous teacher and very inspiring for her kids.
 She’s also shyly forward about going after what she wants; it’s a nice growth period for her.
 The twist that Shalvis gives this is with Kate really holding to her promise of just one night is beautiful.
 It sets up some fun confusion for Grif.